 The findings of this study have shown that the most significant need for SSAFA financial benefit in Scotland was for accommodation provision or to establish a safe living environment.
-The need of financial assistance for housing is not unique to the veterans' community and are widely observed in the general population across both Scotland and the wider UK.
-For instance, Dowler and Lambie-Mumford [15] report that fuel, housing and food costs are having severe consequences on many UK households.
-It is evident that poor guality housing and poor housing conditions are associated with poor physical and mental health including respiratory conditions, cardiovascular diseases, stress, depression and anxiety [16].
+The need of financial assistance for housing is not unique to the veterans' community and is widely observed in the general population across both Scotland and the wider UK.
+For instance, Dowler and Lambie-Mumford report that fuel, housing and food costs are having severe consequences on many UK households.
+It is evident that poor quality housing and poor housing conditions are associated with poor physical and mental health including respiratory conditions, cardiovascular diseases, stress, depression and anxiety.
 When considering food cost, the second most significant need for SSAFA benefit was to support daily subsistence, which includes assistance for buying food.
-Food insecurity is "a condition that occurs when individuals and households do not have regular access to a supply of healthy and nutritious food to meet their dietary needs.
-This has become a substantial problem in the advanced capitalist world, with sizeable portions of affluent countries struggling to eat healthily every day" [17, 18].
-In the UK, households in the lowest income decile do not have sufficient income to achieve a healthy diet as directed by the NHS Eatwell Guide [19].
-A key barrier for low-income households to achieve a healthy diet is the cost of healthy food items such as fruit and vegetables which are more expensive than high energy dense food with poor nutritional value [20, 21].
-Furthermore, food outlets selling less healthy foods including fast food outlets are more likely to be concentrated in disadvantaged neighbourhoods and further contributes to the rising health inequalities [19].
-Unsurprisingly, adults from low-income households are more likely to become obese or suffer from diet-related ill health such as cardiovascular disease, type 2 diabetes and osteoporosis [16, 19].
-Research in the US on veterans and food insecurity identified that whilst veterans are less likely to report hunger or seek nutritional assistance than nonveterans, food insecure veterans were more likely to be younger, suffer from mental health conditions and report difficulty with physical function and mobility [22, 23].
+Food insecurity is 'a condition that occurs when individuals and households do not have regular access to a supply of healthy and nutritious food to meet their dietary needs.
+This has become a substantial problem in the advanced capitalist world, with sizeable portions of affluent countries struggling to eat healthily every day'.
+In the UK, households in the lowest income decile do not have sufficient income to achieve a healthy diet as directed by the NHS Eatwell Guide.
+A key barrier for low-income households to achieve a healthy diet is the cost of healthy food items such as fruit and vegetables which are more expensive than high energy dense food with poor nutritional value.
+Furthermore, food outlets selling less healthy foods including fast-food outlets are more likely to be concentrated in disadvantaged neighbourhoods and this further contributes to the rising health inequalities.
+Unsurprisingly, adults from low-income households are more likely to become obese or suffer from diet-related ill-health such as cardiovascular disease, type 2 diabetes and osteoporosis.
+Research in the USA on veterans and food insecurity identified that while veterans are less likely to report hunger or seek nutritional assistance than non-veterans, food-insecure veterans were more likely to be younger, suffer from mental health conditions, and report difficulty with physical function and mobility.